State of New York Department of Civil Service, Employee Benefits Division

 If you return to work in a benefits-eligible position with a State department or agency and you or your dependent(s) are eligible for Medicare, NYSHIP will be primary to Medicare for you and for your Medicare-eligible dependents.
-(Exception: your domestic partner is age 65 or older or Medicare-eligible because of end-stage renal disease and still in the Medicare coordination period).
+(Exception: your domestic partner/same-sex spouse* is age 65 or older or Medicare-eligible because of end-stage renal disease and still in the Medicare coordination period).

-Ask your agency Health Benefits Administrator for complete information and a copy of the NYSHIP publication Back to Work for New York State, or call the Employee Benefits Division at 518-457-5754 (Albany area) or 1-800-833-4344 (U.S., Canada, Puerto Rico, Virgin Islands).
+Ask your agency Health Benefits Administrator for complete information and a copy of the NYSHIP publication Back to Work for New York State, or call the Employee Benefits Division at 518-457-5754 or 1-800-833-4344 (U.S., Canada, Puerto Rico, Virgin Islands).

 DEPENDENT SURVIVOR COVERAGE